Name

 Definition

-B-lymphoblastic leukemia/lymphoma (B-ALL/LBL) is a neoplasm of precursor lymphoid cells committed to the B-cell lineage, typically composed of small to medium-sized blast cells with scant cytoplasm, moderately condensed to dispersed chromatin, and inconspicuous nucleoli, involving bone marrow and blood (B-ALL) and occasionally presenting with primary involvement of nodal or extranodal site (B-LBL).
+B-lymphoblastic leukemia/lymphoma (B-ALL/LBL) is a neoplasm of precursor lymphoid cells committed to the B-cell lineage, involving bone marrow and usually peripheral blood (B-lymphoblastic leukemia [B-ALL]) and often involving nodal or extranodal sites, which by definition are the primary sites of involvement in B-lymphoblastic lymphoma (B-LBL).
+(WHO 5th edition)

 Definitive Diagnostic Methods